jeffponce/jeffponce.github.io/_posts/2020-07-01-Marketing Dashboards.md

 We have created individual KPIs, shown below, and place them at the top of our dashboard.
 I like to include these as numbers instead of in the Tooltip of the graph so it gives a good visual on what the numbers are when we start to filter the data.

 These are important to have for a marketing manager or salesperson who want to get the information as quickly as possible.
-Without getting into the weeds, below is breif explanation of the KPIs, or Key Performance Indicators.
+Without getting into the weeds, below is brief explanation of the KPIs, or Key Performance Indicators.

 * Total Sales: We can use this to see what is selling the highest, where are we getting the highest sales, etc.
 * Average Sale: Good indicator of the type of customers.
 Do they buy few expensive items, or a lot of inexpensive items?